Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: The Blue and Black Dress (or White and Gold).

-Operational Insight: These viral debates demonstrate how simple, visual phenomena can temporarily capture global attention, creating a shared, high-impact cultural memory across all demographics.
+Operational Insight: Viral debates like this show how simple visual phenomena can capture global attention, creating a shared cultural memory across all ages.

 17. Early Social Networking: Which platform, launched in 2004, initially started as a network exclusive to Harvard students?